-The Company's financial instruments include cash, accounts receivable, accounts payable and accrued liabilities.
-The Company designated its cash as fair value through profit or loss, its accounts receivable as loans and receivables, and its accounts payable and accrued liabilities as other financial liabilities.
+The Company's financial instruments include cash, accounts receivable, accounts payable, accrued liabilities and customer deposits.
+The Company designated its cash as fair value through profit or loss, its accounts receivable as loans and receivables, and its accounts payable, accrued liabilities and customer deposits as other financial liabilities.